A History of Iwan Simonis and Cloth Production in Belgium

 To the owners of billiard tables or billiard clubs, and to players, Iwan Simonis cloth means the highest efficiency, a perfect roll and absolute precision.

-Today we manufacture a complete range of pool, snooker, carom and pyramide cloths, to suit the characteristics of every type of game played on a billiards table throughout the world.
+Today we manufacture a complete range of pool, snooker, carom and pyramide cloths and balls, to suit the characteristics of every type of game played on a billiards table throughout the world.

 ...and the story continues...